vacp2p/rfc/content/docs/rfcs/32/README.md

 For generating a proof,
 the users need to obtain the required parameters or compute them themselves, depending on the application implementation and client libraries supported by the application.
-For example the users can store the memebrship merkle tree on their end and generate a merkle proof whenever they want to generate a signal.
+For example the users can store the membership merkle tree on their end and generate a merkle proof whenever they want to generate a signal.

 ### Signal hash